Out-of-State applicants are defined as individuals who live 250 miles or more away from the Municipality of Anchorage.

 Out-of-State applicants will then be contacted with results (pass/fail) after the test is mailed back to the Anchorage Police Department.
 All Out-of-state applicants will still be required to travel to Anchorage to complete the initial selection testing (Physical Ability Test, Personal History Questionnaire, Preliminary Background Interview and Written Psychological Examination).

 Out-of-State applicants will be expected to make TWO separate trips to Anchorage during the selection process.

 Applications are now being accepted for a June 2022 academy.
 Click here to Apply Now!

 PROCESS FOR BECOMING AN ANCHORAGE POLICE OFFICER

-- Applicant must be a citizen of the United States by the date of hire
+- Applicant must be a citizen of the United States or a United States National by the date of hire

 - High school diploma, GED, or equivalent

 - Must be 21 years of age by the date of hire

 - Must possess a valid State of Alaska Driver’s license by the time of hire

 - Must meet standards established by the Alaska Police Standards Council (APSC).
 For more information about APSC certification, go to http://dps.alaska.gov/apsc/ and the Anchorage Police Department regarding misdemeanor or felony convictions and use of controlled substances.